 - Through this initiative, Mother Teresa established an orphanage, family and mobile health clinics, a nursing home, a leper colony, and much more.

 - She helped “the hungry, the naked, the homeless, the crippled, the blind, the lepers, all those people who feel unwanted, unloved, uncared for throughout society, people that have become a burden to the society and are shunned by everyone” (washingtonpost.com: Highlights of Mother Teresa’s Life).

 - By 1997, the congregation had grown to over 4,000 sisters.
-They helped to manage the orphanages and refugee centres, as well as the various other initiatives.
+They helped to manage the orphanages and refugee centers, as well as the various other initiatives.

-- In addition, the sisters helped people who suffered from AIDS, alcoholism, victims of natural disasters such as floods and earthquakes, as well as helping blind, deaf, disabled, and homeless people and making them feel loved and cared for.
+- In addition, the sisters helped people who suffered from AIDS, alcoholism, victims of natural disasters such as floods and earthquakes, as well as helping blind, deaf, disabled, and homeless people.
+Their aim was to help them and make them feel loved and cared for.

-- In 1952, she opened a hospice in India so that the poor and sick could receive proper care and die with dignity.
+- In 1952, she opened a hospice in India so that the poor and sick could receive the proper end of life care and die with dignity.

-- Growing in size, the congregation began to receive countless donations and recruits, and with the money, more hospices, orphanages, and houses for people with leprosy.
+- Growing in size, the congregation began to receive countless donations and recruits, and with the money, more hospices, orphanages, and houses for people with leprosy were opened.